Have you been studying Italian but when you try to speak, you instantly freeze?

 How is this related to learning Italian?

-Can this be enjoyable, engaging and effective?
+Can this be enjoyable, engaging and, above all, effective?

 Who is this Italian Coach guy?